 India has made rapid strides in the health sector since independence.
-However, various eye opening data from NFHS clearly indicate that access to healthcare still remains a challenge.
+However, various eye opening data from NFHS clearly indicate that access to healthcare still remains a challenge particularly in rural sector

 Urban slum dwellers suffer from adverse health conditions owing to mainly two reasons –first the lack of education and thus lack of awareness; and second the unwillingness to lose a day’s wage in order to reach the nearest medical facility.
 Healthcare for underprivileged, which is a desperate need, thus remains unaddressed.